kondwani-mtawali/taskmanager/README.md

 # TaskManager

-**TaskManager** is a full-stack task management web application built using **Django REST Framework (DRF)** on the backend and **React.js** on the frontend.
-The project supports both personal and group-based task management with an accessible and responsive user interface.

-This application was developed for an application development course project and showcases core CRUD functionality, dynamic filtering, and visual task representation.
+**TaskManager** is my attempt at a full-stack task management web application built using Django REST Framework (DRF) on the backend and React.js on the frontend.
+The project supports personal task creation, editing, deletion, group-based task tracking, and user-friendly visual components.
+It was developed for an application development project and contains basic features

 ---

-## 🔧 Features
+## Features

-### 🗂️ Tasks
+### Tasks

 - Create tasks with:
   - Title, description, and due date